Spin fishing

 Spin fishing is an angling technique where a spinnerbait, a type of hybrid fishing lure with at least one freely rotating blade, is used to entice the fish to bite.
-When the line is reeled back, the spinnerbait blades will spin passively with oncoming the water flow, in turn stirring up significant amount of turbulence and noise, which transmit through the water and provoke predatory fish to strike the lure out of their foraging as well as territorial instincts.
+When the line is reeled back, the spinnerbait blades will spin passively with the oncoming water flow, in turn stirring up a significant amount of turbulence and noise, which transmit through the water and provoke predatory fish to strike the lure out of their foraging as well as territorial instincts.
 Spin fishing is used in both freshwater and marine environments.

 Techniques

 When fishing in a river the line should be cast upstream.
 Casting upstream and retrieving with the current results in the spinner/lure sinking faster.

 Bottom bouncing

 Bottom bouncing is a spin fishing technique where the spinner is cast up river from the shore, and then allowed to bounce on the river bottom until it has moved downstream.
 The rod tip is held higher in the air than normal and the speed of retrieval is faster.
 This method is commonly used when float fishing from an inflatable dingy.
 The spinner is cast directly behind the boat until it settles on the bottom.
 After the spinner has settled it bounces on the bottom, naturally attracting fish of all species.
 This technique is commonly used for trout in large wide rivers where an inflatable boat can be used.
 All types of trout are caught with this method including brown trout, rainbow trout, bull trout, brook trout and cut throat trout.